Munchkin cats at a glance

-Munchkins have a genetic condition known as “achondroplastic dwarfism”, which is seen in humans too.
-It was first observed in a population of cats in the 1930’s but these cats disappeared during the war.
+Munchkins have a genetic condition known as achondroplastic dwarfism.
+It was first observed in a population of cats in the 1930s but these cats disappeared during the war.
 The condition affects the long bones of the legs, with all other bones in the body unaffected.
-The gene responsible is dominant, it requires only one copy from the parent to be passed on.
-The gene is lethal in the homozygous form (ie; the offspring receive two of the gene, one from each parent).
-As a result, you can not breed Munchkin to Munchkin and domestics are used to outcross to.
-When mating a Munchkin to a long-legged cat, approximately 50% of the litter will be short legged.
+The gene responsible is dominant, it needs only one copy from a parent to be passed on.
+The gene is lethal in the homozygous form (ie; the offspring receive two of the gene, one from each parent) and affected kittens will be re-absorbed in-utero.

 In 1991, the Munchkin was introduced to the general public via a live cat show held at Madison Square Garden.
 The breed achieved championship status with TICA in 2003

-The breed is somewhat controversial among cat fanciers, many of whom have concerns about the breed worried the short legs and long spine will cause lordosis, which is a downward dip in the spine, which is a condition that affects short legged breeds of dog such as the dachshunds.
-However, it is claimed that the spine of the cat is much different and no such problems occur in the Munchkin.
+The breed is controversial in the cat world, due to concerns about the short legs and long spine will cause lordosis, a downward dip in the spine.
+This condition also affects short-legged breeds of dog such as the dachshunds.
+However, supporters claim that the spine of the cat is much different and no such problems occur in the Munchkin.
 The jury appears to still be out on that.
-Not every cat recognises the Munchkin for the above reasons.
-Notably the CFA, GCCF and FiFE.
+Not every cat body recognises the Munchkin for the above reasons.
+Those include the CFA, GCCF and FiFE.

-It is still somewhat difficult to define a type as they are outcrossed to domestics, which themselves come in a variety of shapes and sizes.
+It is still somewhat difficult to define a type due to out crossing with domestic cats, who come in a variety of shapes and sizes.